-Here are the top five questions we get asked about customer onboarding with GuideCX, and some answers that will help you nail every implementation you tackle from now on.
+Here are the top five onboarding questions we get asked about GuideCX, and some answers that will help you nail every implementation you tackle from now on.

 What Part of My Onboarding Process Can I Automate?

-As soon as you create a new project in GuideCX, everyone you have invited to the project automatically gets a welcome email and a quick overview of what’s coming next.
+When you create a new project in GuideCX, everyone invited to the project automatically gets a welcome email and a quick overview of what’s coming next.
 This eliminates the black hole of communication that sometimes happens during the hand-off from the sales team to the implementation team.

 By the way, if you want to go next-level on your automation, you can connect other tools to GuideCX and use them to trigger automated responses.
 More on that below.

 Making contact right away lets your new customers know you are hard at work on their project, even if you are still working on internal processes like setting up the project and holding internal kickoff calls.
-And since GuideCX sends the welcome email right away, the burden is off you to try to remember to do it.
+And since GuideCX sends the welcome email right away, you don’t have to remember to do it.